 We talk a lot about active and passive monitoring.
 Passive monitoring is how your stack and services are doing.
 Active is calling services externally like APImetrics does.
-But what does this mean in practise?
+But what does this mean in practice?

 Let’s take a real example from a customer.
 One of their users logged a service complaint, and the internal SRE (Service Reliability Engineering) team checked their passive monitoring.
 Server logs in Splunk, and APM from AppDynamics both showed green.
 They were happy that everything was working fine.